Calvin and Hobbes by Bill Watterson for February 18, 2009

 7. Darth pingu large 2

-green_engineer almost 16 years ago
+green_engineer about 16 years ago

 I thought Calvin would be quite good with imaginary numbers.